android-ui-testing/Cookbook/docs/content/practices/state_clearing.md

 These are pros/cons for both solutions which don't kill the process:

-➕ Fast implementation<br/>
-➕ Fast execution in the same process<br/>
+➕ Easy implementation.
+Simply add the corresponding TestRules<br/> ➕ Fast execution in the same process<br/>
 <br/>
 ➖ Don't give you any guarantee that your app will be cleared properly<br/>
 ➖ Application or Test process killing will break tests execution <br/>
 ➖ Can be a bottleneck<br/>

-Use these solutions only as a temp workaround, because it won't work on perspective in huge projects
+Use these solutions only as a temp workaround, because it won't work in long-term for huge projects

 ### 2. Clearing package data